GhostofAndromeda/Paslac/README.md

 then choose [time] marked file
 If you chose a video, then it will ask you to pick the language of audio to use (no unique audio stream will always be 1|eng) If you choose an audio, this will skip the converting to audio part.
 Wait, do something else instead.
+This thing should take like 5 minutes, or 49 minutes and 49.8 seconds if your condensing a 2 hours 59 minutes video on Resident Evil 2 remake gameplay by Luna princess vtuber.
-This thing takes like 5 minutes After waiting, you'll get your condensed audio marked with [condensed] in the name. enjoy your passive listening
+After waiting, you'll get your condensed audio marked with [condensed] in the name. enjoy your passive listening